-Panzano is a 1973 graduate of Ohio State.
-He began his coaching career at the University of Tennessee in 1973 and returned to his alma mater to succeed O'Brien in 1978.
+One of the most highly respected diving coaches in the world, three-time Olympic coach Vince Panzano is entering his 27th season as the head diving coach at Ohio State.
+A graduate of The Ohio State University in 1973, Panzano began his coaching career at the University of Tennessee and returned to his alma mater in 1978.

 Panzano has a rich coaching experience in diving on the international level.
 He has served as the Olympic coach on three separate occasions.
 He has served as coach for the Pan American Team, a World Championship and in World Cup competitions.
 He also has been actively involved in coaching Junior Olympic divers.